How do you decide which program to pursue?

 Are you interested in direct patient care?

 Physical therapists, occupational therapists, prosthetists, physician assistants and medical doctors have a lot of patient contact.
 Most medical technologists work in hospital laboratories and have little patient contact.
-Environmental health specialists are seldom involved in the delivery of healthcare, and public health specialists usually work in more administrative positions.

 Do you enjoy and do well in challenging math and science courses?